xAlisher/logos-docs/docs/storage/get-started/run-logos-storage-node.md

     logoscore call storage_module exists "$(cat cid.txt)" | jq '.result.value'
     # false
     ```
-3. Stop the storage node. `stop` is asynchronous like `start`; a `storageStop` event follows in the log.
+3. Stop the storage node. `stop` is asynchronous like `start`; completion is signalled by a `storageStop` event (delivered to event subscribers, not written to `logs.txt`).
 The node can be started and stopped multiple times:

     ```sh
     logoscore call storage_module stop